 <Unchanged parts are omitted>

-- if carrier Ngridsize,μ=52, NBWP,isize=52, μ=0 and the carrier is configured in paired spectrum, the bandwidth of the CSI-RS resource, as given by the higher layer parameter freqBand configured by CSI-RS-ResourceMapping, is X resource blocks, where X ≥ 28 resources if the UE indicates trs-AddBW-Set1 for the trs-AdditionalBandwidth capability for CSI-RS for tracking or addBW-Set1 for the aperiodicCSI-RS-AdditionalBandwidth capability for aperiodic CSI-RS for fast SCell activation and X ≥ 32 if the UE indicates trs-AddBW-Set2 for the AdditionalBandwidth capability for CSI-RS for tracking or addBW-Set2 for the aperiodicCSI-RS-AdditionalBandwidth capability for aperiodic CSI-RS for fast SCell activation; in these cases, if the UE is configured with CSI-RS comprising X<52 resource blocks, the UE does not expect that the total number of PRBs allocated for DL transmissions but not overlapped with the PRBs carrying CSI-RS for tracking is more than 4, where all CSI-RS resource configurations shall span the same set of resource blocks; otherwise, the bandwidth of the CSI-RS resource, as given by the higher layer parameter freqBand configured by CSI-RS-ResourceMapping, is the minimum of 52 and NBWP,isize resource blocks, or is equal to NBWP,isize resource blocks.
-For operation with shared spectrum channel access, freqBand configured by CSI-RS-ResourceMapping, is the minimum of 48 and NBWP,isize resource blocks, or is equal to NBWP,isize resource blocks.
+- if carrier Ngridsize,μ=52, NBWP,isize=52, μ=0 and the carrier is configured in paired spectrum, the bandwidth of the CSI-RS resource, as given by the higher layer parameter freqBand configured by CSI-RS-ResourceMapping, is X resource blocks, where X ≥ 28 resource blocks if the UE indicates trs-AddBW-Set1 for the trs-AdditionalBandwidth capability for CSI-RS for tracking or addBW-Set1 for the aperiodicCSI-RS-AdditionalBandwidth capability for aperiodic CSI-RS for fast SCell activation and X ≥ 32 if the UE indicates trs-AddBW-Set2 for the AdditionalBandwidth capability for CSI-RS for tracking or addBW-Set2 for the aperiodicCSI-RS-AdditionalBandwidth capability for aperiodic CSI-RS for fast SCell activation; in these cases, if the UE is configured with CSI-RS comprising X<52 resource blocks, the UE does not expect that the total number of PRBs allocated for DL transmissions but not overlapped with the PRBs carrying CSI-RS for tracking is more than 4, where all CSI-RS resource configurations shall span the same set of resource blocks; otherwise, the bandwidth of the CSI-RS resource, as given by the higher layer parameter freqBand configured by CSI-RS-ResourceMapping, is the minimum of 52 and NBWP,isize resource blocks, or is equal to NBWP,isize resource blocks.
+For operation with shared spectrum channel access in FR1, freqBand configured by CSI-RS-ResourceMapping, is the minimum of 48 and NBWP,isize resource blocks, or is equal to NBWP,isize resource blocks.

 <Unchanged parts are omitted>